 To reduce the pain of plantar fasciitis, try these self-care tips:

-- Maintain a healthy weight.
-Lose weight if you're overweight or obese to minimize stress on your plantar fascia.
+Maintain a healthy weight.
+Carrying extra weight can put extra stress on your plantar fascia.

-- Choose supportive shoes.
-Avoid high heels.
-Buy shoes with a low to moderate heel, good arch support and shock absorbency.
-Don't go barefoot, especially on hard surfaces.
+Choose supportive shoes.
+Buy shoes with a low to moderate heel, thick soles, good arch support and extra cushioning.
+Don't walk barefoot.

-- Don't wear worn-out athletic shoes.
+Don't wear worn-out athletic shoes.
 Replace your old athletic shoes before they stop supporting and cushioning your feet.
-If you're a runner, buy new shoes after about 400 to 500 miles of use.

-- Apply ice.
-Hold a cloth-covered ice pack over the area of pain for 15 to 20 minutes three or four times a day or after activity.
-Or try ice massage.
-Freeze a water-filled paper cup and roll it over the site of discomfort for about five to seven minutes.
-Regular ice massage can help reduce pain and inflammation.
+Apply ice.
+Hold a cloth-covered ice pack over the area of pain for 15 minutes three or four times a day.
+Icing can help reduce pain and inflammation.